Learn about many of the available medications in our database.

 What form(s) does this medication come in?

 Each capsule with an ivory opaque body and cap, with black radial imprint "FTY 0.25 mg" on the cap and a black radial band on the capsule body, contains 0.25 mg of fingolimod.
 Nonmedicinal ingredients: mannitol, hydroxypropylcellulose, hydroxypropylbetadex, magnesium stearate; capsule shell: gelatin, titanium dioxide, iron oxide yellow.

 Each capsule with a white opaque body and bright yellow opaque cap, with "FTY 0.5 mg" imprinted in black ink, and two bands imprinted on the body with yellow ink, contains 0.5 mg of fingolimod.
 Nonmedicinal ingredients: gelatin, magnesium stearate, mannitol, titanium dioxide, and yellow iron oxide.

-The usual dose is 0.5 mg once a day, taken by mouth with half a glass of water.
+The usual adult dose is 0.5 mg once a day, taken by mouth with half a glass of water.
 Fingolimod can be taken with or without food.